- The File Explorer tool is probably the most used function in the Windows OS.

 - Select Context menu and click on OK.

-- Confirmation message will appear.
-Click on Yes to disable the selected application.
+- Click on Yes to disable the selected application.

 - After disabling the desired applications, you just need to go to Options > Restart Explorer.